Orders before 4PM EST ship same-day (Mon-Fri)

 Unlike the original RBZ skates that launched in 2013, the JetSpeed skates have a medium-volume, snug overall fit that's similar to the anatomical fit found in Bauer Supreme skates.
 However, the JetSpeeds have a lock-tight fit in the heel, which is more similar to the tapered fit found in Bauer's Vapor skates.
 If you are looking for a stiff skate that's more of a "Vapor-Supreme hybrid," look no further than JetSpeed skates.

-NHL players wearing CCM JetSpeed skates: Patrice Bergeron (BOS), Connor McDavid (EDM), Pavel Datsyuk (DET), Nathan MacKinnon (COL).
+NHL players wearing CCM JetSpeed skates: Patrice Bergeron (BOS), Connor McDavid (EDM), Nazem Kadri (TOR), Nathan MacKinnon (COL).

 Featuring MonoFrame 360 technology, Super Tacks skates are a one-piece boot frame providing a fully anatomical heel-lock with a 360° fit around and under the foot.
 The Super Tacks construction eliminates the need for an outsole, providing a greater foot-to-skate contact area and an unprecedented direct force propulsion system to help generate maximum power.

-The last generation of Tacks skates had the widest toe box, highest boot volume, and stiffest outsole of the three lines, so they were geared towards players with wider feet or towards those who want a little more room inside the skate - similar to Bauer Nexus skates.
-Now, the current generation of Super Tacks skates fit much more snug.
+The first generation of Tacks skates had the widest toe box, highest boot volume, and stiffest outsole of the three lines, so they were geared towards players with wider feet or towards those who want a little more room inside the skate - similar to Bauer Nexus skates.
+Now, the current generation of Super Tacks skates fit much more snug and closely resemble a Bauer Supreme skate.

 NHL players wearing CCM Super Tacks skates: Tyler Toffoli (LA), Brent Burns (SJ), Seth Jones (CBJ).

-NHL players wearing CCM Ribcor skates: Sidney Crosby (PIT), Matt Duchene (COL), John Tavares (NYI), Carl Hagelin (PIT).
+NHL players wearing CCM Ribcor skates: Sidney Crosby (PIT), Matt Duchene (COL), John Tavares (NYI), Carl Hagelin (PIT), Nathan MacKinnon (COL).

-Matt Duchene of the Colorado Avalanche in his white CCM Ribcor 50K skates.
-Photo credit Isaiah J. Downing-USA TODAY Sports.
+Matt Duchene of the Colorado Avalanche celebrates a goal in his white CCM Ribcor 70K skates.
+Photo credit Adam Hunger, USA TODAY Sports.

 CCM has an incredibly fast turnover time with their sticks, meaning they usually release an updated version of each one of their stick lines every year.
-As of July 2016, the top-of-the-line sticks in each family are as follows: RBZ Revolution, Super Tacks, and Ribcor Reckoner.
+As of October 2017, the top-of-the-line sticks in each family are as follows: RBZ FT1, Super Tacks 2.0, and Ribcor Trigger2 PMT.

-CCM's RBZ Revolution features the same custom kick point found in all of its predecessors, such as the RBZ, RBZ Stage 2, Superfast, and Speedburner.
+CCM's RBZ FT1 stick features the same custom kick point found in all of its predecessors, such as the RBZ, RBZ Stage 2, Superfast, Speedburner, and Revolution.
 This custom kick point means the stick's shaft will flex wherever the lower hand is placed when shooting or passing.
 This will result in hard, accurate shots and crisp passes time and time again.

-The biggest new feature found in the RBZ Revolution is the FacePlate Technology with Power Alloy found on the blade.
+The most iconic feature found in the RBZ FT1 is the FacePlate Technology with Power Alloy found on the blade.
 The Power Alloy works in the same way as a Taylor Made golf driver - it adds strength and stability for a hotter face to maximize power.

 While the RBZ stick line is great for shooters, it's not really ideal for danglers or puck handlers because it doesn't have great puck feel.
 Although CCM made some improvements to the Revolution's blade to improve it, both the Tacks and Ribcor lines have much better puck feel.